gearmobile1505/Cloud-Sec-Projects/aws-auto-remediation/PROJECT_SETUP.md

 # Project Setup and Directory Structure

-This document explains the correct project structure and how to use the AWS Security Automation tools after our troubleshooting and consolidation process.
+This document explains the correct project structure and how to use the AWS Security Automation tools.

 ## Final Directory Structure